WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-windowsupdate-cmd-updatehfs-vbs.md

 writelog("Log file used: " & logfile)
 If intdebug = 1 then wscript.echo "Objargs.count = " & objArgs.count

-If objArgs.Count &gt; 0 Then
+If objArgs.Count > 0 Then
 For I = 0 to objArgs.Count - 1
-  If objArgs.Count &gt; 0 Then
+  If objArgs.Count > 0 Then
     if instr(LCase(objargs(i)),"action:") Then
       strArrAction = split(objargs(0),":")
       strAction = strArrAction(1)